 If you feel your landlord violated your tenant’s rights, there are ways to take legal action against them.
 It would help if you never thought that, as a tenant, you do not have the right to live peacefully and undisturbed in your rental residence.

-Just because the landlord owns or is in charge of the property doesn’t mean they can do whatever they like.
-And if they do something illegal, you can certainly take action and get your landlord in Trouble.
+Just because the landlord owns or is in charge of the investment property doesn’t mean they can do whatever they like.
+If they do something illegal, you can take action and get your landlord in trouble.

 The first thing you should do is review the terms of your lease and make notes of any actions your landlord has taken that you think might be illegal or violate your rights.
-It’s essential to have as much detail as possible if you intend to sue or bring legal action.
+Having as much detail as possible is essential to sue or bring legal action before the Supreme Court or Landlord-tenant Court NYC.

 Some common reasons people take their landlords to court include refusing to return a security deposit, refusing repair requests, entering the property without proper notice, and violating the Fair Housing Act.

-If it’s a matter of your landlord locking you out of your house, then your best bet is to call 911 and report an illegal eviction.
+If your landlord locks you out of your house, your best bet is to call 911 and report an illegal eviction.
 Similarly, it would help if you always got a real estate lawyer to review the situation.
+This is especially true for protected classes who can invoke the Fourth Amendment.